Business routes of Interstate 40: Gallup

 Business Loop 31 (BL 31) in Gallup is a former business loop that ran along part of former US 66 from an interchange at exit 16 to another interchange at exit 26.

 Grants

 Business Loop 32 (BL 32) in Grants is a former business loop that ran along part of former US 66 from an interchange at exit 79 in Milan to another interchange at exit 85.
 It also had a connecting spur at exit 81.

 Albuquerque

 Business Loop 33 (BL 33) in Albuquerque is a former business loop that ran along part of former US 66 from a former Y-interchange at eastbound exit 149 to a half diamond/partial cloverleaf interchange at exit 167.
 The Y-interchange was rebuilt between 2009 and 2011 for Atrisco Vista Boulevard for the conversion of that interchange from a westbound half diamond interchange to a full diamond interchange.
+The route followed Central Avenue through downtown Albuquerque from I-40 at Tramway Boulevard (NM-556) to Atrisco Vista Boulevard (NM-500).
+The Business Loop 40 designation was removed from Central Avenue in the 1990s when NMDOT turned over ownership and maintenance of Central Avenue to the City of Albuquerque, although some remnant BUSINESS 40/US-66 remain along Central Avenue.

 Moriarty

 Business Loop 34 (BL 34) in Moriarty runs along part of former US 66.
 It begins at a trumpet interchange at exit 194 and begins traveling east, intersecting State Road 333 (NM 333).
 It continues west after that, intersecting NM 41 before reaching its eastern terminus at a flyover interchange with an additional east-to-west ramp at exit 197.